barks1212/learning-electron-tasky/README.md

 ### How it works

+Run electron and note the new icon that appears in your taskbar, click to open the app.

 The idea behind this app is that it is intended to be a taskbar app meant to run in the background that adds tasks and sets a timer within which they are meant to be completed.

 For this app I had to create a new icon in the tray and speccing the main window of the app to be a certain size and appear to directly drop down from the tray no matter where the users tray is.